 - Decide on your main message

 On average, you will only have 3 seconds to capture the attention of a passerby.
-Crafting a clever and engaging message can help attract attendees to your trade show booth.
+Crafting a clever and engaging message can help attract attendees to your trade show booth and shod be apart of your trade show checklist while planning for your next event.
 Remember, when deciding your message, the objective is to get attendees to stop, so avoid explaining too much about your company.
 Instead, boil it down to a single, short attention-grabbing phrase or sentence.

 - Arrange a vendor presentation